Hagia Sophia: Reversion to mosque (2020–present)

 When Erdoğan announced that the first Muslim prayers would be held inside the building on 24 July, he added that "like all our mosques, the doors of Hagia Sophia will be wide open to locals and foreigners, Muslims and non-Muslims."
 Presidential spokesman İbrahim Kalın said that the icons and mosaics of the building would be preserved, and that "in regards to the arguments of secularism, religious tolerance and coexistence, there are more than four hundred churches and synagogues open in Turkey today."
 The Turkish foreign minister, Mevlüt Çavuşoğlu, told TRT Haber on 13 July that the government was surprised at the reaction of UNESCO, saying that "We have to protect our ancestors' heritage.
 The function can be this way or that way – it does not matter".

 On 14 July the prime minister of Greece, Kyriakos Mitsotakis, said his government was "considering its response at all levels" to what he called Turkey's "unnecessary, petty initiative", and that "with this backward action, Turkey is opting to sever links with western world and its values".
 In relation to both Hagia Sophia and the Cyprus–Turkey maritime zones dispute, Mitsotakis called for European sanctions against Turkey, referring to it as "a regional troublemaker, and which is evolving into a threat to the stability of the whole south-east Mediterranean region".
 Dora Bakoyannis, Greek former foreign minister, said Turkey's actions had "crossed the Rubicon", distancing itself from the West.

 Armenia's Foreign Ministry expressed "deep concern" about the move, adding that it brought to a close Hagia Sophia's symbolism of "cooperation and unity of humankind instead of clash of civilizations."
 Catholicos Karekin II, the head of the Armenian Apostolic Church, said the move "violat[ed] the rights of national religious minorities in Turkey."
 Sahak II Mashalian, the Armenian Patriarch of Constantinople, perceived as loyal to the Turkish government, endorsed the decision to convert the museum into a mosque.
 He said, "I believe that believers' praying suits better the spirit of the temple instead of curious tourists running around to take pictures."

 In July 2021, UNESCO asked for an updated report on the state of conservation and expressed "grave concern".
 There were also some concerns about the future of its World Heritage status.
 Turkey responded that the changes had "no negative impact" on UNESCO standards and the criticism is "biased and political".

+In 2025, an extensive restoration and preservation program began, including work to strengthen the main dome against earthquakes, remove its lead covering for structural inspection, reinforce connections between the dome and semi-domes, and examine the supporting pillars and subterranean structures.
+The works also include extensive scaffolding and protective measures for the building.
+In February 2026, seven underground tunnel lines dating to the early Byzantine period, approximately 1,600 years old, were documented beneath Hagia Sophia.
+The tunnels form part of a previously undocumented subterranean network investigated during restoration works.